 Do Add Achievements

 Have you accomplished certain things in your previous positions that would capture the attention of a hiring manager?
 Feel free to share those accomplishments in your resume.

 Don’t Add Hobbies or Interests that Are Unrelated to the Job

 We all have various hobbies and interests.
 Most employers don’t really care about your bowling league, or your Saturdays spent feeding pigeons in the park.
 Leave out those interests that have no relation to the job you’re seeking.

-Do Be Creative with Your Achievements
+Do Focus On Your Achievements

 Don’t Highlight Irrelevant Information